 - Preheat oven to 375°F, and grease a 9×9 baking dish.

-- In a mixing bowl, combine all of the dry ingredients; rolled oats, cinnamon, baking powder and sea salt.
+- In a mixing bowl, combine all of the dry ingredients; rolled oats, cinnamon, baking soda and sea salt.
 Stir to ensure everything is well mixed and then transfer to the baking dish.